DrewDavidson1999/MIST353_Project/WeatherDataAPI/WeatherDataAppAPI/API_README.md

 ## Samantha Wilsons APIs
 ### 1. InsertNewUser API
+### Page 1.
+This page allows new users to register for access to the Farmers Weather Platform.
+Here, users can sign up by providing a unique username, email, and a secure password.
+Once registered, users can log in to access personalized weather updates, forecasts, and other agricultural information.
 #### Purpose:
 The **InsertNewUser** API allows users to register a new user in the system.
 This API stores user information in the database and returns the details of the newly created user.
 It is designed to facilitate user registration for the web application.
 ### Inputs: